What's Wrong with My Tree?

 Crab Apple Tree With Scab Disease

-As you may have discovered these trees survive and return each year.
-If this is a yearly problem detracting from the beauty of the landscape consider replacing susceptible trees with resistant varieties.
-You may still see a few spots on the new plant but they will be much fewer and the leaves stay on the tree.
+As you may have discovered, these trees survive and return each year.
+If this is a yearly problem, detracting from the beauty of the landscape, consider replacing susceptible trees with resistant varieties.
+Resistant varieties are not immune and may develop some spotting when the weather conditions are favorable for this disease.
+Fortunately, the infection is usually minor and few, if any, leaves drop off the tree.

-The common name makes this disease easy to identify.
+The common name makes this disease makes it easy to identify.
 The black spots look like someone splattered tar on the leaves of your maple.
-It is one of the more noticeable diseases but like many others is not detrimental to the vitality of healthy plants.
+It is one of the more noticeable diseases, but like many others, it is not detrimental to the vitality of healthy plants.

 Norway, striped, and sycamore maples in parts of the U.S. and Canada are susceptible to a European tar spot fungus that found its way to North America.
 You may see our native silver and red maples infected with the North American native tar spot fungus.